NebraZKP/upa/spec/protocol/upa-1.2.0.md

 function allocateAggregatorFee(uint64 lastSubmittedSubmissionIdx)
 ```

-which stores the current value of `lastSubmittedSubmissionIdx` and allocates all fees collected up to now to be claimable by the aggregator once it has verified the submission at `lastSubmittedSubmissionIdx` (which implies that all previous submissions have also been verified).
+which stores the current value of `lastSubmittedSubmissionIdx` and allocates all fees collected up to now to be claimable by the aggregator once it has verified or skipped the submission at `lastSubmittedSubmissionIdx` (which implies that all previous submissions have also been verified or skipped).
 Once the aggregator has done this, it can call

 ```solidity!
 function claimAggregatorFee(